 Table of Contents

-If you've been driving for decades, it's tough to think about giving up your keys.
-In some states, the decision to keep driving won't be yours to make.
-You'll need to pass a vision exam periodically, and if you can't, you won't have a license.
+If you’ve been driving for decades, it’s tough to think about giving up your keys.
+In some states, the decision to keep driving will not be yours to make.
+You will need to pass a vision exam periodically, and if you can’t, you will not have a license.

-If that hasn't happened yet but you're not sure if it's time, a close friend can ride with you and give you advice.
-(Learn more)
+If that has not happened yet but you are not sure if it’s time, a close friend can ride with you and give you advice.

-If you must stop driving, you're not stuck at home.
+If you must stop driving, you are not stuck at home.
 You can hop on a bus, hail a ride through your phone, or try walking or riding your bike.
-(Learn more)